Baisakhi 2025: Here Are The Many Different Ways India Celebrates New Year

 5 min read

-India is home to a diverse array of regional new year festivals, each with unique customs and traditions.
-From Navreh in the picturesque Kashmir valley to Puthandu in vibrant Tamil Nadu, the festivals are celebrated around this time of the year.
-They share several common elements, such as welcoming the spring season, marking the harvest season, wearing new clothes, and enjoying delicious food with loved ones.
-However, each festival has its unique features, including distinct cultural practices.
-Let's delve deeper into the rich tapestry of India's new year festivals.
+India is home to a diverse array of regional New Year festivals, each with unique customs and traditions.
+From Navreh in the picturesque Kashmir valley to Puthandu in vibrant Tamil Nadu, these festivals share several common elements: welcoming the spring season, marking the harvest season, wearing new clothes and enjoying delicious food with loved ones.
+Despite these similarities, each festival has unique features and distinct cultural practices.
+Let's delve deeper into the rich tapestry of India's New Year festivals.

 Bohag Bihu (Assam)

 Bohag Bihu, also known as Rongali Bihu, is a vibrant festival that celebrates the Assamese New Year and the arrival of spring.
-It is a seven-day festival filled with meaningful rituals and traditions.
+The seven-day festival, which starts on April 14, is filled with meaningful rituals and traditions.
 For instance, the first day of the festival, called Goru Bihu, involves bathing bulls and cows with turmeric paste, a symbol of good health.
 The second day, known as Manuh Bihu, is a grand celebration where people wear new clothes, and special dishes are prepared in every household.
 The aroma of various pithas, a type of traditional Assamese sweet, fills the air, adding to the festive spirit of the occasion.

 Baisakhi (Punjab And Northern India)